Copenhagen Central Station

 Copenhagen Central Station is the hub of the DSB railway network serving Denmark and international destinations.
 It offers International Train services to Sweden and Germany, InterCity and Express train services across Denmark, regular and frequent regional train services to and from Zealand and southern Sweden (also referred to as Øresund trains), commuter rail services of the Copenhagen S-train network across the Greater Copenhagen area, as well as lines M3 (City Circle Line) & M4 of the Copenhagen Metro network.

 The first station in Copenhagen opened in 1847.
 The current station building opened in 1911 and is the work of architect Heinrich Wenck.
 The station has 7 platforms and 13 tracks.
 On the station concourse there are many small shops, restaurants, cafés, and fast food outlets.

+Location

+The central station is located in the centre of Copenhagen, on the south-eastern perimeter of the historic old town, between the city districts of Indre By and Vesterbro.
+The station complex is bounded by the streets Bernstorffsgade, Banegårdspladsen, Reventlowsgade and Tietgensgade, the latter of which crosses the station throat on Tietgensbroen (the Tietgen's Bridge).
+One of the main arteries of Copenhagen, Vesterbrogade, crosses the railway tracks a short distance to the north of the station.

+The station is situated in a dense urban environment; To the east, it is immediately adjacent to the inner-city amusement park Tivoli Gardens.
+To the north, opposite the main portal on Banegårdspladsen, stands the Liberty Memorial in Vesterbrogade, erected in 1797 to commemorate the abolition of serfdom in Denmark.
+Banegårdspladsen is surrounded by the historic hotels Hotel Plaza, Hotel Astoria from 1935, and Hotel Royal from 1960, designed by Danish architect and designer Arne Jacobsen.
+To the west of the station starts Istedgade, which developed into an entertainment, and red light district after the station opened, but has undergone a partial gentrification process in later years.

+The station building has entrances from Bernstorffsgade, Banegårdspladsen and Reventlowsgade, and the platforms have direct access via stairs from Tietgensbroen.
+The underground metro station can be accessed 24/7 directly from the platforms by an underpass under the tracks but also has its own, separate entrance in Stampesgade outside the station complex.

+On weekdays the Central Station hall is open only from 4:30am to 2:00am and when it is closed, it is possible to access to the platforms via the Tietgen's bridge.